mengab/SDTS/README.md

 The code was developed using Python 3.6 & TensorFlow 1.3 & CUDA 8.0.

 ## Code v1.0
 Currently, we release our research code for testing.
-It should produce the same results as in the paper under LD configurations.
+It should produce the same results as in the paper under LD configuration.
 ## Testing
 * It's easy to understand testing functions and to test your own data.
 * An example of test usage is shown as follows: